-If you’ve ever loaded millions of edges into a graph database, you know the pain: what should be a straightforward bulk import can take minutes — or even hours — as the transactional overhead stacks up.
+If you’ve ever loaded millions of edges into a graph database, you know the pain: what should be a straightforward bulk import can take minutes - or even hours - as the transactional overhead stacks up.
 Today we’re introducing GraphBatch, a new engine-level API in ArcadeDB v26.3.2 that makes large-scale graph ingestion dramatically faster.
+And with the new HTTP batch endpoint and streaming gRPC API, you can leverage that power from any language.

 Why a New Importer?